In 2021, if you want to stay competitive in any sort of game, you need the right peripherals and equipment to step up your game.

 Angle Snapping, or the accuracy of the mouse, determines how well the mouse responds to your movements.
 Moving your mouse around a mousepad determines where the mouse will go compared to where the cursor actually goes.
 If you do a far swipe on the mousepad, you will hope the cursor does the same.
 As such, making sure that the direction the mouse is facing is actually the direction the mouse will go.

-In some cases, a mouse may have a specific ergonomic structure to it that may fit to the hand in a specific way outside of the traditional mouse.
+In some cases, a gaming mouse for League Of Legends may have a specific ergonomic structure to it that may fit to the hand in a specific way outside of the traditional mouse.
 This may be great for comfort, but the problem that arises is the fingers are not parallel to the direction the mouse is going.
 As such, find a mouse that is easier to get set up and is a straightforward component.

 Grip And Texture

 With how many games you may be playing, the Grip and Texture of the mouse is very important.
-Exhaustion can happen at any time, whether you plan on only playing 2 games, or you plan to go for 12 hours.
+Exhaustion can happen at any time, whether you plan on only playing 2 games of League Of Legends, or you plan to go for 12 hours.

 Your grip and texture will determine how your hand feels after playing a few rounds.
 How your hand rests comfortably in the grips can mean a world of difference after clicking for many hours.
 The type of grip you want is one that fits naturally to your own hand.